cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/README.md

 :::

 :::tip Theoretical information
 The system will calculate continuously the molecular formula of all the reagents and products.
-More information can be [find here](includes/productsInfo/README.md).
+More information can be [found here](includes/productsInfo/README.md).
 :::

 :::tip Mixture of solvents
 There is an easy to deal with mixture of solvents.
-More information can be [find here](includes/mixtureSolvents/README.md).
+More information can be [found here](includes/mixtureSolvents/README.md).
 :::

 :::tip Many times the same reagent
 In some cases it is required to add many times the same reagent.
-More information can be [find here](includes/multipleTimes/README.md).
+More information can be [found here](includes/multipleTimes/README.md).
 :::

 :::tip Copy structure of the product to a sample
 In some cases it is required to copy manually the structure of a reaction product.
-More information can be [find here](includes/copyProduct/README.md).
+More information can be [found here](includes/copyProduct/README.md).
 :::

 ## Insert snippets, reagents and meta information